aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/kernel-filters/edge-detection-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Ultimately, applying the filter results in retaining only the contours of the image against a black background.
+Eventually, the application of the filter leads to preserving solely the outlines of the image set against a black background.
 </p>

 <style>